christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 Remember to include current limiting resistors in your circuit, and to update `portName`.

 The following code will continuously flash the three primary colors for 1 second each.

-The `try: except` block surrounding the loop enables us to break out of the loop by hitting `ctrl` + `c` on the keyboard while the _iPhython console_ is the active window.
+The `try: except` block is part of Python's error handling functionality.
+Placing your loop inside this statement enables you to use the shortcut `ctrl` + `c` to terminate the program (the console must be active for this to work).
+This shortcut is very commonly used to terminate program execution.

+The `except` block also closes the serial connection to the board properly whenever the user termiates program execution.

 ```python
 # import libraries